menchelab/DataDiVR_WebApp/README.md

 <details>
 <summary><h3>HOW TO MAKE YOUR OWN USER INTERFACE</h3></summary>
-The User Interfaces for the VRNetzer are realized with html and js and are rendered in the UnrealEngine in-game webbrowser, which is Chromium.
+The User Interfaces for the DataDiVR are realized with html and js and are rendered in the UnrealEngine in-game webbrowser, which is Chromium.
 Data is passed between the flask server and the html clients in JSON format.
 The html pages also act as a middleman between the UnrealEngine VR Module and the flask server.
 Here is a series of examples that explain in detail how to create your own user interfaces.
 (you have to run the flask server locally to see those pages)